- 1.1 Can I defer my offer to a later intake into the course?

 - 1.2 Can I apply as a full fee paying overseas or international student?

-- No. The NSW Police Force employment policy stipulates that applicants must be Australian or New Zealand citizens or permanent Australian residents.
+- No. The NSW Police Force employment policy stipulates that applicants must be Australian citizens or permanent Australian residents.

 - 1.3 Is there a preferred profile for applicants?